 I know I have mentioned a few times how much I love my breadmaker, so you probably already know, but I really do love my breadmaker.
 I don't feel like I have even discovered it's full potential and I am in love with it.
 Imagine the day I use it to make jam.
 Some days it seems as if the possibilities are endless.

 Rachael Ray Hard Anodized Nonstick 5-Quart Oval Saute Pan with Glass Lid, Orange

 I will not even blink an eye when recommending pans.
-I did a lot of research before requesting a set for Christmas 3 years ago.
+I did a lot of research before requesting a set for Christmas 5 years ago.
 This Rachel Ray pan and one similar to it (black handles) were both given to me as gifts and sold me completely on HARD ANODIZED pans.
 It's the only way to go in my humble opinion.
 I do have one stock pot that is stainless steel and one very large stock pot that is enamel and the rest are all hard anodized.
-This set is similar to the one I requested 3 years ago after doing my research.
-I wish the grill pan had been included in the set I received because I would love to have one.
-What did come with the set that I ended up loving almost as much as the pans was a free santoku knife (similar to this one).
-I hauled my pans (and my knife) to Hawaii and back and they are still in excellent shape and I use them daily.
+This set is similar to the one I requested as a gift 5 years ago and they are still in excellent condition and I use them daily.